kodecocodes/swift-style-guide/README.markdown

 }
 ```

-* No trailing whitespaces at the ends of lines.
+* Avoid trailing whitespaces at the ends of lines.

+* Add a new line character at the end of file.

 ## Comments